ONE LAST CHANCE FOR SUMMER FUN

 The Keystone State is home to moving memorials commemorating events that changed the course of American history.
 The National Civil War Museum in Harrisburg is known as the "only museum in the United States that portrays the entire story of the American Civil War" ($12 for adults, $10 for students, $44 for families).
 The Flight 93 National Memorial near Shanksville pays tribute to the passengers and crew who thwarted an attack on the U.S. Capitol on Sept.
 11, 2001.

 Let Providence be your guide to Rhode Island.
 Start with the Museum of Natural History and Planetarium ($2 for the museum, $3 for the planetarium).
 After exploring the cosmos and the history of Rhode Island, relax in the Roger Williams Park Botanical Center ($5, or $2 for kids 6 to 12), or take a leisurely stroll around town and learn a bit more Providence history with a self-guided historical tour.

-For a little fun by the sea, attend the free Beach Boogie & BBQ Festival in Myrtle Beach (Sept.
-1-2) to sample barbecue, cruise classic cars, dance to live music, and much more.
-For those who like a faster pace, Bojangles' Southern 500 NASCAR race in Darlington offers more thrills (starting at $40 for adults, $27 for kids).
+For a little fun by the sea, attend the free Beach Boogie & BBQ Festival in Myrtle Beach (Aug.
+31-Sept.
+1) to sample barbecue, cruise classic cars, dance to live music, and much more.
+For those who like a faster pace, Bojangles' Southern 500 NASCAR race in Darlington offers more thrills (starting at $35 for adults).
 Or head to Chapin for the annual Labor Day Festival and Parade (free), featuring a classic car show, live music, a children's carnival, and more.

 Visitors to South Dakota may find it difficult to resist visiting Mount Rushmore National Memorial ($10 a vehicle).
 Walk the presidential trail, visit the sculptor's studio, take a ranger-led tour, and attend the evening lighting ceremony.
-Another famous destination is the town of Deadwood, where Old West legends such as Calamity Jane and Will Bill Hickok strolled the streets.
+Another famous destination is the town of Deadwood, where Old West legends such as Calamity Jane and Wild Bill Hickok strolled the streets.
 Or get away from it all and marvel at the footprints of the past that nature has left at Badlands National Park ($20 a vehicle).